 • Allergic reactions to previous use of the drug;

-• Non-severe SARS (vaccination can be carried out after normalization of body temperature);
+• Non-severe ARVI (vaccination can be carried out after normalization of body temperature);

 • Hypersensitivity to the components of the drug, incl. to aminoglycosides and chicken protein.

-The decision to vaccinate pregnant women should be made by the doctor individually, taking into account the risk of the disease and possible complications of influenza infection.
-It is most safe to vaccinate in the II-III trimesters of pregnancy.
+The decision to vaccinate pregnant women should be made by a doctor individually, taking into account the risk of the disease and possible complications of influenza infection.
+It is safest to vaccinate in the II-III trimesters of pregnancy.

-The use of Vaxigrip during breastfeeding is possible, since the drug does not have a toxic and teratogenic effect on the fetus.
+The use of Vaxigrip during breastfeeding is possible, since the drug does not have a toxic or teratogenic effect on the fetus.

 Instructions for use of Vaxigrip: method and dosage